imgui-rs/imgui-rs/README.markdown

 - Builder structs for use cases where the original C++ library uses optional function parameters
 - Easy integration with `glow`/ `glium`
-- Easy integration with winit (backend platform)
+- Easy integration with winit and sdl2 (backend platform)
-- Optional support for the freetype font rasterizer
+- Optional support for the freetype font rasterizer and the docking branch

 ## Minimum Support Rust Version (MSRV)